fuse-box/fuse-box/README.md

 ## Exists

-You can check wether a module (file) exists in scope.
+You can check whether a module (file) exists in scope.
 ```js
 FuseBox.exists("./index")
 ```